kshirley/ShearerBot/README.md

 This was downloaded on the evening of Sept.
 22, five full days ahead of the match, and so there are only 1900 predictions submitted from the approximately 4500 active participants.
 For now, the correct result bonus is available for the Watford win, since less than 20% of participants have predicted this result.
 The exact score bonus is available for all exact scores that have currently been predicted by less than 5% of participants.
 These include Watford 1, Palace 3 (4.39%) and everything below.
 (The Watford 2, Palace 0 line is highlighted because -- spoiler alert -- this is my current pick; I didn't take the screenshot until after submitting my pick, which turns on the highlighting).

-I download this information using the R function I wrote called 'get.table()', which takes as its main argument the fixture ID number of this match, which in this case is 68.
-(For week n, the fixture ID numbers range from 10(n - 1) + 1 to 10*n).
+I download this information using the R function I wrote called `get.table()`, which takes as its main argument the fixture ID number of this match, which in this case is 68.
+(For week w, the fixture ID numbers range from 10(w - 1) + 1 to 10w).
 The info looks like this in R:

 <pre>
 > ptp.table[[8]]